NullNet-ai/appguard-rust-clients/README.md

-# AppGuard-rust-clients
+# appguard-rust-clients

-This repository contains the code of the Rust-based clients supported by AppGuard.
+This repository contains the code of the Rust-based clients supported by [AppGuard](https://github.com/NullNet-ai/appguard-server).

 ***